 - 死神 (Shinigami) - God of death

-- 骸術 (Gaijutsu) - Remains Spell
+- 骸術 (Gaijutsu) - Spell of the remains

-- 影之助 (Kagenosuke) - Shadow helper
+- 影之助 (Kagenosuke) - Helper of the shadows

-- 鬼道 (Kido) - Demonic Path
+- 鬼道 (Kido) - Demonic path

 - 冥界 (Meikai) - Dark world

-- 魔人 (Majin) - Demonic being
+- 魔人 (Majin) - To be demonic

 - 夜行 (Yagyou) - Night trip